guevarch/projectchris/README.md

 ## Machine Learning Models

-### Binary Outcome Valuating against Metcalfes's Law LogisticRegression, DecisionTreeClassifier, and RandomForestClassifier.
+### Binary Outcome using Logistic Regression on Price.
+Used Oversampling, undersampling and smoteenn method.

 #### LogisticRegression
 <pre><code>